Meta-Learned Modality-Weighted Knowledge Distillation for Robust Multi-Modal Learning with Missing Data: Conclusion

 \section{Conclusion}

-In this paper, we address the model performance drop problem for multi-modal learning methods when top-performing modalities are missing.
-In particular, we introduce a novel approach, named MCKD, which aims to solve this challenge with a meta-learning optimization that dynamically optimizes the importance of each modality and conducts a cross-modal knowledge distillation to transfer knowledge from high-informative to low-informative modalities.
-The resulting model shows promising performance, even when influential modalities are missing.
-On BraTS2018 dataset, the proposed MCKD showcases significant improvements over recently published models, with average segmentation Dice score enhancements of 3.51\% for enhancing tumors, 2.19\% for tumor cores, and 1.14\% for whole tumors.
-Extensive analyses further verify the effectiveness of the learned IWV weights to identify important modalities.
+This paper addresses performance drops in multi-modal learning when key modalities are missing.
+We proposed MetaKD, a novel meta-learning approach that optimizes modality importance dynamically and performs modality-weighted knowledge distillation, distilling knowledge from high- to low-informative modalities.
+MetaKD achieves strong performance even with missing influential modalities, showing improvements over recent models; for instance, in BraTS2018, we observe Dice score gains of 3.51\% for enhancing tumors, 2.19\% for tumor cores, and 1.14\% for whole tumors.
+Extensive analysis confirms the effectiveness of learned IWV weights in identifying important modalities.

-One potential weakness of our method is the simplistic missing modality feature generation procedure in Eq.~\eqref{eq:ftgen} that consists of the mean feature from the image modalities present in the input.
-Even though this consists of a simple feature generation approach, we show in Fig.~\ref{fig:ft_dist} and Fig.~\ref{fig:ft_cos} that it is quite effective at producing useful features for the training of MCKD.
-Nevertheless, we plan to integrate more powerful feature generation procedures based on generative models, such as conditional generative models~\cite{sohn2015learning,mirza2014conditional}.
+One potential limitation of our method is the simplistic missing modality feature generation in Eq.~\eqref{eq:ftgen}, which uses the mean feature from available image modalities.
+Preliminary experiments with more advanced feature generation techniques did not yield significant improvements over this simple approach.
+As a result, we opted against introducing a more complex feature generation method that would add unnecessary complexity without substantially enhancing the final accuracy.
+Nevertheless, despite its simplicity, Figs.~\ref{fig:ft_dist} and~\ref{fig:ft_cos} demonstrate its effectiveness in generating useful features for MetaKD training.
+We still plan, however, to further investigate this point and explore more advanced feature generation methods, such as conditional generative models~\cite{sohn2015learning,mirza2014conditional}.